Cruz leads Rays past Phillies with bat and, yes, mitt

 Rays: 1B Ji-Man Choi (left hamstring strain) was placed on the 10-day injured list, retroactive to Aug.
 23. ...
 RHP Chris Archer will throw a bullpen session on Wednesday.
 Archer left Sunday’s start after two innings with left hip tightness.

 Phillies: 1B Rhys Hoskins was not in the lineup a game after returning from a groin injury that had sidelined him since Aug.
 5. Hoskins entered as a pinch-hitter in the ninth and popped out to end the game.
-Manager Joe Girardi said Hoskins would be in the lineup on Wednesday. ...
-INF Freddy Galvis (right quad strain) and RHP Sam Coonrod (right forearm tendinitis) were activated from the IL.
+Girardi said Hoskins would be in the lineup on Wednesday. ...
+INF Freddy Galvis (right quad strain) and RHP Sam Coonrod (right forearm tendinitis) were activated from the IL. ...
+Zach Eflin, out since July 16 with right knee tendinitis, will start Thursday, Girardi said.

 UP NEXT